5T33Z0/OC-Little-Translated/W_Workarounds/README.md

 > [!NOTE]
 >
 > If someone has any clues why upgrading from macOS 14.3.1 is such a pita, let me know!
-Because comments like "Upgrade worked fine for me" followedd by the obligatory ovesized screenshots of "About this Mac" on Forums are helping nobody!
+Because comments like "Upgrade worked fine for me" followed by the obligatory oversized screenshots of the "About this Mac" section on Forums are not helping anybody.